Is Mazatlan Safe? An Honest Guide for Expats (2026)

 - Leave valuables visible in parked cars

-- Buy drugs from strangers (this is how serious trouble starts)
+- Buy drugs from strangers (this is how serious trouble starts for expats)

-- Ignore State Department advisories entirely — they exist for a reason
+- Ignore State Department advisories entirely - they exist for a reason, even if they paint with a broad brush

 The U.S. State Department Advisory

-As of 2026, Sinaloa state carries a Level 3: Reconsider Travel advisory — the same level as France, Germany, and Belgium receive for terrorism risk.
-This sounds alarming but reflects the state-wide designation, not the specific risk in Mazatlan's expat areas.
+As of 2026, Sinaloa state carries a Level 3: Reconsider Travel advisory - the same level as France, Germany, and Belgium for terrorism risk.
+That sounds alarming until you realize it's a state-wide designation, not a Mazatlan-specific one.

-The advisory specifically notes that U.S. government employees traveling to Mazatlan are permitted to go there.
-Many U.S. cities would receive similar or worse advisories if Mexico-style ratings were applied to them.
+U.S. government employees are permitted to travel to Mazatlan.
+That tells you something.
+Plenty of U.S. cities would get similar or worse ratings if the same methodology were applied to them.

 Healthcare Access in an Emergency

-- Hospital Angeles Mazatlan — another reputable private option
+- Hospital Angeles Mazatlan - part of a national private chain, solid reputation

 - IMSS public hospital - for those enrolled in Mexico's public system